ayasyfarhan/spass-manager/README.md

 The second line lists which types of data you have exported (passwords, cards, addresses, notes), as booleans.

+The third line, I have no idea, this is a new addition (since version 25 of the format, from what I can tell), it just says `false` for now.

-The third line should say `next_table` and this specific keyword is used to delimit the different data types (passwords, cards, addresses, notes).
+The fourth line should say `next_table` and this specific keyword is used to delimit the different data types (passwords, cards, addresses, notes).

 The lines following `next_table` are the actual data.
 The headers are in plain text, but the data itself is base64 encoded.